top of page

 “You may establish any arrangements for consultation to suit your workplace and workers’ situations including agreed consultation procedures, as long as those arrangements are consistent with the WHS legislation.”

-It is likely that most companies that SafeWork NSW issued the improvement notices to probably do and did consult on WHS matters and have measures in place to do so.
+It is likely that most companies that SafeWork NSW issued improvement notices to probably do and did consult on WHS matters and have measures in place to do so.
+But they might not have been able to provide evidence.
 The WHS Act does not insist on any particular way you should go about consulting, just that it has to be done.
-It could be safe to say that most businesses are aware of this and do so, accordingly.
-This is all very well, but you have to be able to prove it.

 Court cases and prosecutions